valeriemiller5/Professional-Portfolio/README.md

 This is my updated online resume/portfolio.
 I have updated it with more customization to better reflect myself, as well as highlight my favorite projects I have created or participated in as a group.
 If you have any questions or would like to contact me, please use the 'Contact' link on my website.

+To return to the Home page any time, click the "Valerie Flores" icon in the upper-left corner of the page.

 ## Getting Started
 To visit my site, open the link https://valeriemiller5.github.io/Professional-Portfolio/.
 Navigation buttons have been added to the top left-hand side of the page.